openlegend/core-rules/core/SRD.md

 magical ward against detection, or an illusory veil, the effect is the
 same: you are protected from being tracked. \newline

-**Effect:** Your travel is veiled by special means that conceals your tracks and any evidence of your passage even after you are far away.
+**Effect:** Your travel is veiled by special means that conceal your tracks and any evidence of your passage even after you are far away.
 It is impossible to follow your tracks except by extraordinary means.